Create a culture that means business™

 You probably find it intuitively obvious that focusing on employee recognition will have a direct impact on how those workers perform and on your company’s bottom line.
 It’s simple, right?
 As straightforward as this connection may seem to HR professionals, however, intuition alone won’t win the hearts and minds of executives who hold the company purse strings.

-If you're looking to invest more time and resources into your employee recognition program, you'll want to have some persuasive statistics at your fingertips.
-Below are 10 HR stats (one for each fingertip) that you can cite when you make the case for upping your employee recognition game.
+If you’re looking to invest more time and resources into your employee recognition program, you’ll want to have some persuasive statistics at your fingertips.
+Below are 10 employee recognition stats (one for each fingertip) that you can cite when you make the case for upping your recognition game.